Apartment in Guindalera

-La Guindalera (also known as Barrio de Guindalera) is a neighbourhood in Madrid belonging to the Salamanca district.
-It is located in the vicinity of Ventas del Espíritu Santo and is bounded by Avenida de América and the streets of Francisco Silvela, Alcalá and the M-30.
+La Guindalera (also called Barrio de Guindalera) is a neighborhood of Madrid belonging to the district of Salamanca.
+It is located in the vicinity of Ventas del Espíritu Santo and the neighborhood is delimited by Avenida de América and the streets of Francisco Silvela, Alcalá and the M-30.

-It began to be populated in the mid-19th century as a satellite neighbourhood of the expansion of the Castro Plan, with market garden settlements that took advantage of the ‘canalillo’ (eastern irrigation channel, the surplus from the Isabel II Canal).
-It later grew with the creation of the so-called Modern Madrid and the Ciudad Lineal de Arturo Soria.
-The Breogán park, next to the M-30, and the Eva Duarte park in Manuel Becerra are located on its perimeter.
-The etymology of the neighbourhood may come from a popular cherry orchard watered by the Abroñigal stream that ran nearby.
-The neighbourhood had one of the first tram lines in Madrid.
+It began to be populated in the mid-nineteenth century as a satellite neighborhood of the expansion of the Castro Plan, with horticultural settlements that took advantage of the conduction of the ‘canalillo’ (eastern irrigation ditch, the surplus of the Canal de Isabel II).
+Later it grew with the creation of the so-called Modern Madrid, and the Ciudad Lineal de Arturo Soria.
+The Breogán park, next to the M-30, and the Eva Duarte park in Manuel Becerra are located in the limits of its perimeter.
+The etymology of the neighborhood may come from a popular cherry orchard watered by the Abroñigal stream that passed nearby.
+The neighborhood had one of the first tramway lines in Madrid.

--Line 2 serves the south of the neighbourhood with the stations of Manuel Becerra and Ventas.
+-Line 2 serves the south of the neighborhood with the stations of Manuel Becerra and Ventas.

--Line 4 serves the Francisco Silvela axis, stopping at Diego de León and Avenida de América.
+-Line 4 serves the axis of Francisco Silvela stopping at Diego de León and Avenida de América.

--Line 5 crosses the district to the south, stopping at Diego de León and Ventas.
+-Line 5 crosses the neighborhood to the south, stopping at Diego de León and Ventas.

 -Line 6 is parallel to line 4, also running along Avenida de América and Diego de León, and stopping separately at Manuel Becerra.

--Line 7 serves the north and east of the district with stations at Avenida de América, Cartagena and Parque de las Avenidas.
+-Line 7 serves the north and east of the neighborhood with the stations Avenida de América, Cartagena and Parque de las Avenidas.

-Line 9 serves only the north-western end of the neighbourhood with Avenida de América station.
+-Line 9 serves only the northwestern end of the neighborhood with the Avenida de América station.

 It is served by a large number of bus lines, including lines 1, 53 and 74, 43 or 48.